 - Increase your monthly pension contribution if you’re working.
 If you’re not working so you can care for children, protect your state pension by registering for National Insurance credits

 - Track down old pensions.
 If you’ve been employed, you likely had a workplace pension at some point

 - Make sure you have savings in your own name, even if you live with your partner

 - Potentially beat inflation by investing your money – some accounts let you start with as little as £1.
 If you’re new to investing, consider a fund which manages the investment on your behalf

 - Check you’re being paid fairly.
 If you’re earning less than others with the same job title and experience, make a case for a raise

 - Don’t forget pensions if you’re negotiating a settlement.
-With 40% of marriages ending in divorce, it’s vital that you don’t lose that buffer for your future as a divorcee
+With 40% of marriages ending in divorce, you mustn’t lose that buffer for your future as a divorcee

 The value of your investment can go up as well as down and you could get back less than you have invested.